-TEXTBOOKS AND SUPPLEMENTAL MATERIALS
+CHROMEBOOKS, TEXTBOOKS, AND SUPPLEMENTAL MATERIALS

-The Charter School will provide textbooks and supplemental materials for the student's use.
+DVE provides Chromebooks, hotspots, textbooks (digital and/or physical) and supplemental materials for the student's use.
 If these materials are vandalized, not returned, or otherwise willfully cut, defaced, or otherwise injured, the student may be charged a replacement cost in accordance with state law (Education Code section 49014).
-Transcripts from other schools have been known to be delayed due to the lack of book recovery, per Educational Code Section 48904(b).
+Transcripts from other schools have been known to be delayed due to the lack of book recovery, per Education Code Section 48904(b).